 It’s not just about getting people to buy from you, it’s about getting people to use what they buy.
 And I don’t know if we’re taking things off topic now… but this is where storytelling comes into play, for example.
 You want to tell stories about how people succeeded using your product or service and why they succeeded with details.
 Because again you want the people that buy your product to be inspired and motivated and enthusiastic enough to actually use it.
 Otherwise or it’s gonna sit there collecting dust if it’s a physical product or just sit there on your computer never to be opened again.

 Authority Marketing Strategy: Being Personal Drives Sales

 Lawrence: Yeah an excellent point.
 You know, as you were talking, something is really striking me these days about how competitive markets have become and how easy it is for buyers to get the information that they need to make a decision to purchase something.
-I read a recent study that says something like 60 to 70% of the buying journey for business-to-business products and services is conducted online before the buyer ever makes contact with the company or a salesperson.
+I read a recent study that says something like 60 to 70% of the buying journey for B2B products and services is conducted online before the buyer ever makes contact with the company or a salesperson.